 The University of Georgia is committed to the prevention of workplace violence and the maintenance of a respectful working environment.
 A safe and secure environment is a fundamental prerequisite for fulfilling the University’s mission of teaching, research, and public service.
 The University reaffirms the basic right of employees to a safe and humane working environment.
-Every employee will be treated at all times with dignity, respect, and fairness.

 Threats, threatening conduct, or any other acts of aggression or violence in the workplace will not be tolerated.
-Violations of the workplace violence policy will be met with appropriate disciplinary action, up to and including dismissal from the University.
+Violations of the Workplace Violence Policy will be met with appropriate disciplinary action, up to and including dismissal from the University.
 Non-employees engaged in violent acts on University property will be reported to the proper civil authorities and fully prosecuted.

 Contact Human Resources